Injuries change dynamic heading into women’s March Madness

 Athletes and coaches aren’t the only ones putting in extra time this week to help their teams get ready for the NCAA Tournament.

-Doctors and trainers are playing a big role with injuries leaving question marks on several top teams.
+Doctors and trainers are playing a big role, with injuries leaving question marks on several top teams.
 A look at which programs could have their championship dreams impacted by missing or returning players this March:

 NOTRE DAME

-The Fighting Irish (25-5) won the ACC regular-season title, but lost star Olivia Miles to a right knee injury in their Feb.
+The Fighting Irish (25-5) won the ACC regular-season title but lost star Olivia Miles to a right knee injury in their Feb.
 26 win over Louisville.
 Miles, who was averaging 14.3 points, 7.2 rebounds and 6.9 assists, missed both of her team’s games in the ACC Tournament and her return is uncertain.

-The No. 3-seeded Notre Dame, which faces Southern Utah (23-9) in the opening round, had already lost fifth-year guard Dara Mabrey to a torn ACL and tibial plateau fracture in her right knee during a Jan.
+The No. 3-seeded Notre Dame, which faces Southern Utah (23-9) in the opening round, already had lost fifth-year guard Dara Mabrey to a torn ACL and tibial plateau fracture in her right knee during a Jan.
 22 win over Virginia.

 Notre Dame’s tournament hopes may well depend on when Miles can return and how effective she can be once she does.